mipayne/JustTheClass/about.md

 ## Problem sets, iteration, and slack days
 Problem sets.
 To consolidate your understanding of the ideas from class, you will do five problem sets, PS0 to PS4, involving both design and implementation work.
 Problem sets will be done individually.
 More info: collaboration on problem sets.

-Iteration:
+### Iteration:
 Each problem set will have two submissions, alpha and beta.
 The alpha submission will be graded.
 The beta submission is due a few days after you receive feedback on alpha.
 You will be expected to do a revision on your solutions and write up an explanation of where you went wrong in your first solution.
 Then you will have to do a check-in with a staff member during office hours within 7 days of the beta submission deadline where you talk through your revision.
 If you received full marks on your alpha submission, you do not have to submit a written revision.
 However, you still need to complete a check-in within 7 days of the beta submission deadline.

-Slack days.
+### Slack days:
 To give you some flexibility for periods of heavy workload, minor illness, absence from campus, and other unusual circumstances, you may request limited extensions on problem set deadlines, called slack days.
 Each slack day is a 24-hour extension on the deadline.
 You have a budget of 10 slack days for the entire semester, which you may apply to any combination of problem sets, on either the alpha deadline or beta deadline or both.
 You can use at most 2 slack days for a given deadline.

 You must request your extension before the problem set is due, by filling out this [google form](https://docs.google.com/forms/d/e/1FAIpQLSecF--lKuSqtInVrBADSc2GpWehYstVcWRJ9zyHp_do9MkxMA/viewform?usp=pp_url)